UPHL-BioNGS/Cecret/README.md

 ```
 nextflow run UPHL-BioNGS/Cecret -profile singularity --relatedness true
 ```
-### Using nextalign to for multiple sequence alignement instead of mafft
+### Using nextclade to for multiple sequence alignement instead of mafft
 ```
-nextflow run UPHL-BioNGS/Cecret -profile singularity --relatedness true --msa nextalign
+nextflow run UPHL-BioNGS/Cecret -profile singularity --relatedness true --msa nextclade
 ```
-Or set `params.msa = 'nextalign'` and `params.relatedness = true` in a config file
+Or set `params.msa = 'nextclade'` and `params.relatedness = true` in a config file

 And then you get trees like this which can visualized with [itol](https://itol.embl.de/) or [ggtree](https://github.com/YuLab-SMU/ggtree).
 ![alt text](images/w5IMLiHfkMm3fS3kgJVpRg.png)